f5devcentral/f5-agility-labs-cert/docs/class2/class2.rst

 of this document.
 This was done to help the reader access the reference the linked information easier without having to search through a formal appendix.

-The F5 Networks 101 - Application Delivery Fundamentals exam is a pre-requisite to this exam.
+The F5 101 - Application Delivery Fundamentals exam is a pre-requisite to this exam.

-This guide was prepared by an F5 employee but is not an official F5 document and is not supported by F5 Networks.
+This guide was prepared by an F5 employee but is not an official F5 document and is *not* supported by F5.

 |
 |